-Summary: This article will show you 6 useful solutions to fix Mac stuck on loading bar/screen error.
-Besides, you can also learn how to recover data from unbootable Macs through 2 different methods with iBoysoft Mac Data Recovery.
+Summary: This article will show you 7 useful solutions to fix Mac stuck on loading bar/screen error while starting up or after macOS update.
+Besides, you can also learn how to recover data from slow or unbootable Macs through 2 different methods with iBoysoft Mac Data Recovery.

-Many users have encountered such a severe problem: their Macs, such as iMac, MacBook, MacBook Pro/Air, got stuck on loading bar or Mac progress bar stuck at 100% while booting into macOS Mojave/High Sierra.
+Many users have encountered such a severe problem: their Macs, such as iMac, MacBook, MacBook Pro/Air, got stuck on loading bar, or Mac progress bar stuck at 100% while booting into macOS Catalina/Mojave/High Sierra.
 Just some examples:

 - My iMac progress bar stuck at 100% after installing macOS High Sierra.
 How to fix?

-- Macbook progress bar gets stuck at 100% when booting (running High Sierra).
+- Macbook progress bar gets stuck at 100% when booting (running Mojave).

 - Macbook Pro is stuck at full loading bar; won't open.